 - 2 tablespoon Balsamic vinegar

-- On the hob (stovetop), heat some oil in a large, oven-proof pan and add the chicken breasts.
-Season with garlic granules, dried oregano, salt and pepper.
+- On the hob (stovetop), heat 1 tablespoon Olive oil in a large, oven-proof pan and add the 600 g Chicken breast.
+Season with 1 tablespoon Garlic granules, 1 tablespoon Dried oregano and 1 pinch Sea salt and black pepper.
 Keep turning the chicken until it has browned on all sides.

-- Add the cherry tomatoes to the pan.
+- Add 200 g Cherry tomatoes and 1 Red onion to the pan.

-- Remove from the oven and cover each chicken breast with equal amounts of mozzarella.
+- Remove from the oven and cover each chicken breast with equal amounts 100 g Mozzarella.

 - Return to the oven for 5-10 minutes, or until the cheese has melted.
-Sprinkle with chopped basil and serve.
+Sprinkle with 2 tablespoon Fresh basil and serve.

 - You could make this recipe as a stuffed chicken breast.
 Slice the chicken at the side horizontally when it is uncooked and then add the slices of mozzarella and tomatoes and cook them at the same time as the chicken.